-This article comes to us from Kevin, a Historian in his day job and an X-Fan in his spare time who sometimes gets the two confused.
+This article comes to us from Kevin, a historian in his day job and an X-fan in his spare time who sometimes gets the two confused.
 He tweets at @MagnetoRocks.
+It was written in 2019.

 The newest era of X-Men opens with something old.
 In the first pages of this summer’s House of X #1, Charles Xavier stands under the branches of an immense plant organism, looking down at naked, writhing figures as they emerge slowly from strange golden balls.
 He smiles beneath the large Cerebro helmet that covers the upper part of his face – beneficently or creepily depending on your perspective – and then utters his most classic line: “To me, my X-Men.”